lukedxvxes/web-app-boilerplate/README.md

 - `npm run dev` in the root folder will boot up both the server and client.
 - The server will automatically create a database if one doesnt exist, you will need to update the config to match local env

+- backend has crud endpoints setup for Posts and Users

 `npm run dev`